BenLayet/meditation-timer/docs/workflows/create-account.md

     EmailVerificationService ->> EmailVerificationStorage: delete()
 ```

-On the backend, the email verification service handles the activation link sending and verification.
+On the backend, the email verification service handles the verification link sending and verification.

 ```mermaid
 sequenceDiagram